Stephen Cloobeck: Media

 In February 2021, Cloobeck pledged $1 million to fund the name change of McCarran International Airport to Harry Reid International Airport.

 Personal life

+Cloobeck was married to Canadian model Chantal Leduc from 1997 until their divorce 2018.
 Cloobeck was in a five month relationship with OnlyFans model Stefanie Gurzanski which began in July 2020.
 Following their breakup, Cloobeck sued Gurzanski for offenses including fraud, claiming that Gurzanski had misled him about her modeling career; in response, Gurzanski filed for a restraining order against Cloobeck.
 Responding to questions in a May 2025 podcast with The Daily Beast, Cloobeck said he was "naive to the dating scene" at the time and claimed the relationship ended with an apology letter from Gurzanski, which he read aloud.

+Legal issues

+On May 12, 2026, Cloobeck surrendered to authorities a month after being charged with three counts of attempting to dissuade a witness and one count of making "annoying telephone calls."
+The charges are related to an alleged effort Cloobeck made to dissuade several witnesses from testifying in the criminal case of his fiancée, Adva Lavie.
+He was released from jail after posting a $300,000 bail.